New Year's Eve Chicago: Fireworks, party and safety preparations underway

 "We get it all done, but we work hard to make sure it's lined up ahead of time and planned.
 We have enough tanks, and enough latex, and enough manpower," Christine Doolin said.

-Customers filled the story Friday, getting the goods for their own celebrations early.
+Customers filled the store Friday, getting the goods for their own celebrations early.

 "Got a little banner, got some hats, got some noisemakers, classic New Year's Eve stuff," said Stella Brown.